 Like the Bighorn, the Missouri River in central Montana is located between Helena and Great Falls and is a tailwater river home to several thousand fish per mile and serviced by a variety of lodging and dining options, the “Mo” is worth a look.
 Add to the consistency and large average fish size, a possible jet-boat trip to the appropriately named “Land of the Giants,” the Missouri River is a destination fishery unlike any other in Montana.
 Non-anglers will enjoy a short drive to Helena or Great Falls.
 Helena offers rich Montana history, easily accessible hiking and mountain biking, and several quality restaurants.
 Great Falls is home to the Lewis and Clark National Historic Trail Interpretive Center.

 With the first launches of the season in May, the Smith River is a splendid 5 day floating and camping trip.
-If casting a fly on a secluded river all day then rolling into camp with hors d’oeuvres prepared, dinner by campfire, and losing count of the stars in the Montana night sky, then the Smith River is something you should experience.
+If casting a fly on a secluded river all day then rolling into camp with hors d’oeuvres prepared, dinner by the campfire, and losing count of the stars in the Montana night sky, then the Smith River is something you should experience.

-Multiple rivers and embrace variety
+Multiple rivers and embrace a variety

 Fly fishing in Montana is blessed with an abundance of rivers, creeks, and lakes.
 To fish them all would be angling’s equivalent of traveling to the moon and back.
 Fortunately, you have Yellow Dog’s experience in our home state to help you maximize your time on the water while enjoying the cornucopia of options Montana provides.

 Southwestern Montana is home to our highest concentration of famous rivers and creeks.
-The Beaverhead, Big Hole, Madison, Yellowstone, DePuy’s and Armstrong’s spring creeks, and a few off-the-radar waters in the region.
+The Beaverhead, Big Hole, Madison, Yellowstone, DePuy’s, and Armstrong’s spring creeks, and a few off-the-radar waters in the region.
 Western Montana is home to the Bitterroot, Clark Fork, Kootenai, Rock Creek, and a few others.
 Jump over the Montana border south of West Yellowstone to Island Park, Idaho and you could sneak Henry’s Fork of the Snake River onto the list even though it lies in Idaho.

 Going to a location with multiple rivers to pick from is a good idea when conditions might be variable in the area – like later in the summer.
 That way you have multiple cards to play based on the hand you’re dealt.

 For southwestern Montana trips, anglers will want to base in or near Bozeman, Ennis, Twin Bridges, Divide or Melrose, or in Paradise Valley.
-If you want to fish western Montana and variety is your spice, then choose a lodge near Missoula.
+If you want to fish in western Montana and variety is your spice, then choose a lodge near Missoula.
 Our list of lodges, guides, and outfitters is carefully vetted to ensure quality lodging, meals, and guides across any budget.

 Southwestern Montana’s line-up of rivers is matched by its choice of angling towns and destination lodges.
 If you desire to be in a rural setting at a fishing lodge enjoying gourmet meals and hand-picked wines, Yellow Dog can do that.
 If you want a small-town Main Street feel, but still retain easy access to great waters, we know those unique spots as well.
 Or, if you want a more suburban feel with access to do-it-yourself dining or more hip-and-happening apres-fishing activities, consider a trip based out of Bozeman or Missoula.

 Locations closer to Bozeman or Missoula also provide non-anglers with a wide array of options.
 Western Montana’s largest city, Missoula, is a jumping-off point to the region’s waters.
-Like Missoula, Bozeman is an ideal home-base for non-anglers.
+Like Missoula, Bozeman is an ideal home base for non-anglers.
 Variety can still be had out of either town as guides will make the short half- to one-hour drive each morning to a diverse selection of waters.

 Choosing a small town like Twin Bridges provides an opportunity to enjoy some local bars and restaurants if you prefer hotel or motel accommodations.
 A diverse fishing itinerary can still be created, maximizing your time on Montana’s best fly-fishing waters.

 If a destination lodge is desired, contact us to find the ideal fit.
 Whether you choose luxury with high thread count sheets and an acclaimed wine list or comfortable with all the necessary amenities, it is possible to fish a large river like the Madison one day, enjoy a pleasant evening at the lodge swapping fishing stories over a warm campfire the next, then wake up the next day with several options available—perhaps gaining private access to a small creek, floating another river, or a repeat of the previous day.
-What matters most is you contact us to help plan your Montana fly fishing trip.

 Choosing to fish one Montana river for several days or discover a variety of waters in one trip is a darn good problem to have.
 No matter what you decide, you will certainly shift into “river time” as you wake each morning to spend another day fly fishing in Montana.
 Be thankful because whether you chose one river or a diverse line-up, fishing with Yellow Dog is your most important choice.